Jonathan-Hall34/cis-cs-476-fall-2025-git-fundamentals-github-starter-course/README.md

 # :wave: The Basics of GitHub

+## I have completely read the README.md file - Jonathan Hall
+              👍       👍      👍

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀